 The Institute has also taken advantage of the insights and rich experiences of business-statesmen from the private sector who have not only given of their valuable time, but offered their counsel to our graduating Security Scholars and our Charles University Master's Degree graduates.

-To advance its mission, PSSI has established four core programs – our Security Scholars Program, Space Security Program, Economic and Financial Threat Program and Russian and Chinese Influence Program.
+To advance its mission, PSSI has established four core programs – our Security Scholars Program, Space Security Program, Economic and Financial Threat Program and Regional Security Program.
 These programmatic activities have permitted the Institute to:

 engage in the security-minded education and training of generations of regional university undergraduate and graduate students (particularly those of Charles University in Prague) under the auspices of its Robinson-Martin Security Scholars Program;

-establish and sponsor a Masters Degree program in Security Studies at Charles University to serve as a force-multipier for its indigenous academic courses and attract English-speaking MA candidates from abroad;
+establish and sponsor a Masters Degree program in Security Studies at Charles University to serve as a force-multiplier for its indigenous academic courses and attract English-speaking MA candidates from abroad;

 become a security policy and academic hub where students can interact with high-level current and former policy practitioners from around the world in small group settings;